websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/log-management.md

 Liferay DXP Cloud provides three types of logs for environment services:

 * **Build Logs**: These logs list build information generated as the application boots up.
-Examples of build information include: when docker images are pulled from the registry, when deploys are in progress, and when builds are successful.
+Examples of build information include: when Docker images are pulled from the registry, when deploys are in progress, and when builds are successful.

 * **Status Logs**: These logs list orchestration layer information from the Kubernetes cluster.
 Examples of status information include: when images are successfully pulled, when containers are created and started, and when readiness or liveness probes fail.

 * **Application Logs**: These logs list runtime information generated after the application is running and accessed by users.

 ## Accessing Logs via the DXP Cloud Console